 Summary of Student Learning Outcomes

-During the 2015-16 academic year, the Health Informatics faculty formally assessed the student learning outcomes summarized in the attached annual report.
+During the 2016-17 academic year, the Management faculty formally assessed the student learning outcomes summarized in the annual program assessment report.
+Additional details can be found in department assessment records.